BooleanRelevant for most cash flow generating instruments, i.e., bond, floater, swap, swaption, callable_bond

 Relevant for most cash flow generating instruments, i.e., bond, floater, swap, swaption, callable_bond

 This field determines how dates generated within schedule generation are adjusted, dependent on the field calendar.
-Refer cash flow generation for details.
+Refer to cash flow generation for details.

 StringContains the string target, case insensitive, or the identifier of any calendar previously registered using the library.add_calendar functionality.